Canon Alberic's Scrap-Book: Adaptations

+On 14 October 1954, a television adaptation of "Canon Alberic's Scrapbook" by Tony Richardson aired on BBC Television.
+The adaptation featured narration by Robert Farquharson with some visual effects.

 The story has inspired a musical composition by Kaikhosru Shapurji Sorabji, St. Bertrand de Comminges: "He was laughing in the tower", first performed in 1985 by Yonty Solomon.

 On 30 December 1987, BBC Radio 4's programme The Late Book: Ghost Stories featured a reading of "Canon Alberic's Scrap-Book", abridged and produced by Paul Kent and read by Benjamin Whitrow.

 In 2006–2007, Nunkie Theatre Company toured A Pleasing Terror round the UK and Ireland.
 This one-man show was a retelling of two of James's tales, "Canon Alberic's Scrap-Book" and "The Mezzotint".

 In 2016, John Reppion and Leah Moore published Ghost Stories of an Antiquary, a graphic novel adaptation of four of James' stories, including "Canon Alberic's Scrap-Book" (illustrated by Aneke).

 In 2020, the story was adapted into a full-cast audio drama for the second season of Shadows at the Door: The Podcast.